 If you are not given a set of noteboards and a pen when you enter the test room, you should request them by raising your hand.
 Not requesting these items will not be considered a mitigating circumstance.

-Note - the onscreen scratchpad will not be available in 2021.
-Our practice materials are currently being updated for the 2021 test cycle.
+Note - the onscreen scratchpad will not be available in 2022.

 A simple on-screen calculator will be available for the decision making and quantitative reasoning subtests.
 To access this click on the icon in the top left hand side of the screen.
 The calculator will look similar to this:

-The calculator is integrated into the practice tests and we strongly recommend that you familiarise yourself with the functionality.
+The calculator is integrated into the practice materials and we strongly recommend that you familiarise yourself with the functionality.

 The calculator can be operated by using the mouse or the number pad on the keyboard; ensure that 'Num Lock’ is on for the number pad to work.

-The calculator closes when clicking away or moving to another question.
+You can close the calculator by clicking the x in the top right hand corner of it.
+The calculator will close when you navigate to another question.
 It can be recalled by clicking on the icon.

 If you require assistance with the calculator during your test please raise your hand to attract the invigilator.